uidaholib/main-web-redesign_draft/content/about/landacknowledgement.md

 We extend gratitude to the indigenous people that call this place home, since time immemorial.
 U of I recognizes that it is our academic responsibility to build relationships with the indigenous people to ensure integrity of tribal voices.

-{% include feature/figure.html img="https://cdm17254.contentdm.oclc.org/digital/iiif/cities/121/full/pct:70/0/default.jpg" alt="image of Moscow, Idaho" caption="View of Moscow, Idaho from Picnic Point above the Tamarack Ski Lodge east of Moscow Mountain" %}
+{% include feature/figure.html img="https://cdm17254.contentdm.oclc.org/digital/iiif/cities/121/full/pct:70/0/default.jpg" alt="Image of Moscow, Idaho" caption="View of Moscow, Idaho from Picnic Point above the Tamarack Ski Lodge east of Moscow Mountain" %}

----

-## Resources for Writing Land Acknowledgement Statements

-[Resources here]

 ---